Multiple Communities—and One Agency to Market Them All

 - Community-specific infographics

 Content wasn’t the only major project we undertook.
-In May 2016, we began the process of moving all of Arbor’s community websites from WordPress to HubSpot, and we also launched growth-driven design (GDD) to optimize the experience for visitors and drive better conversion rates.
+In our second year of working together, we began the process of moving all of Arbor’s community websites from WordPress to HubSpot, and we also launched growth-driven design (GDD) to optimize the experience for visitors and drive better conversion rates.
 Each community’s website (there are now more than 40) is following—or soon will be following—a redesigned template while still being unique in terms of descriptions of what amenities, care, floor plans, and so on, that particular community offers.

 The challenge of this strategy goes beyond content and websites: Leads generated by inbound and paid must reach the sales teams at each community.
 The complexity behind the scenes is immense, but we were able to design a process that ensured prospects could find the location and level of care that interested them, and then interact with professionals at that location.